zwettemaan/CRDT_UXP/mddocs/InDesign-UXP-UXPScript-Bridge-Blog-Draft.md

 near the start of the main `.idjs` launcher would make the same UXPScript much slower and visibly redraw-heavy, even when `app.scriptPreferences.enableRedraw = false` was set.

-In CRDT_UXP I therefore use a rough preflight heuristic rather than a full parser: strip comments and quoted strings, look for common async forms, and let the caller opt out with `allowAsyncToken` when needed.
+CRDT_UXP exposes a rough optional preflight heuristic rather than a full parser: strip comments and quoted strings, look for common async forms, and let the caller opt out with `allowAsyncToken` when needed.
+That check is conservative; the bridge path itself does not have to rely on it.

 ## The Other Weird Part: Promises Can Fall Off The End Of A Raw UXPScript Launcher